learn-co-curriculum/dsc-cumulative-distribution-function-lab/README.md

 ## Level Up (optional)

-CDFs (and PMFss) can be calculated using built-in Numpy and Matplotlib methods.
+CDFs (and PMFs) can be calculated using built-in Numpy and Matplotlib methods.
 So we don't have create custom functions to calculate these.
 We can draw a histogram styled CDF as shown below using the following steps

 You would need to perform these steps
 * Use `np.histogram()` to automatically calculate the histogram with probabilities.
 [Here is numpy histogram documentation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html) to help you dig deeper.